 Building a Do-It-Yourself computer puppetry program:

-Over the last year, the IRC has worked to realize this concept, designing and programming an app for the iPad that will allow the tablet to function all-in-one as a touch-screen interface for controlling the puppet, a compositor for integrating the real-time animation into a scene to be presented on another monitor or projector, and the computer to run these functions.
-The app will generate a digital puppet of a "hoarder crab" that picks up debris from the bottom of the sea and carries it around on its back (this is an artistic interpretation of the real-life decorator crab), which performers and animators will use to tell a story with an environmental theme.
+The IRC worked to realize this concept, designing and programming an app for the iPad that allows the tablet to function all-in-one as a touch-screen interface for controlling the puppet, a compositor for integrating the real-time animation into a scene to be presented on another monitor or projector, and the computer to run these functions.
+The app generates a digital puppet of a "hoarder crab" that picks up debris from the bottom of the sea and carries it around on its back (this is an artistic interpretation of the real-life decorator crab), which performers and animators will use to tell a story with an environmental theme.